-Another option for sneaking around content blocks is Tor, which will help you bypass restrictions like a basilisk slithering around in the Chamber of Secrets.
+Another option for sneaking around content blocks is Tor, which will help you bypass restrictions like a champion magician.
 Tor, or The Onion Router, routes your online traffic through many layers of encryption, hence its name.
 That allows you to access the web anonymously and get around most content restrictions.

 While Tor offers strong online privacy, its downside is slow speeds.
 That’s because the Tor network and browser are an open-source project maintained mostly by volunteers.
 You also may not be allowed to install the Tor browser on a school, work, or public computer, but you can give it a try.

 Go to the Tor website.

 Choose your platform (Windows, Mac, Android, or iOS) and follow the directions to install the Tor browser.